 African Violets

-I hope this has given you something to think about and that you’ve found it to be helpful.
+I hope this post on houseplant toxicity has given you dog and cat owners something to think about and that you’ve found it to be helpful.
 Be aware and informed: watch your pet’s behavior around houseplants and educate yourself.
-Here are some links so you can do your own research.
+May we live in harmony with our pets and plants!

 Happy indoor gardening,